How can I get my AWS CloudFormation stack to update if it's stuck in the UPDATE_ROLLBACK_FAILED state?

 $ aws cloudformation continue-update-rollback --stack-name awsstackname123 --resources-to-skip awsfaultyresource123

 Note: Replace awsstackname123 with the name of your stack.
 Replace awsfaultyresource123 with the logical IDs of your resources.

 Important: AWS CloudFormation sets the status of specified resources to UPDATE_COMPLETE.
 Then, AWS CloudFormation continues to roll back the stack.
 After the rollback is complete, the state of the skipped resources is inconsistent with the state of the resources in the stack template.
 Before performing another stack update, update the stack or resources to be consistent with each other.
 If you don't do this, subsequent stack updates can fail, and the stack becomes unrecoverable.

-If you have nested stacks that need to be rolled back to a working state, follow the instructions at Using ResourcesToSkip to recover a nested stacks hierarchy.
+If you have nested stacks that must be rolled back to a working state, see Using ResourcesToSkip to recover a nested stacks hierarchy.